jadilorenzo/obsidian/Act II, Scene 3.md

-[Enter PRINCE HENRY and POINS on webcam]
+[Enter PRINCE and POINS on webcam]

-**
-Poins: Come: I have removed Falstaff's horse, and he frets like a scholar betwixt his freedom and his finals.
+Poins: *(As if he just stopped laughing)* Come: I have removed Falstaff's horse, and he frets like a scholar betwixt his freedom and his finals.

-Prince: Stand close.
-Let us wait for him.

-[Enter FALSTAFF]
+Prince: *(under his breath)* A situation I am well acquainted with...
+Here he comes.

+[Exit POINS and enter FALSTAFF]

 Falstaff: Poins!
-Poins, and be hanged!
 Poins!
+Come and be hanged!
+Poins!
 745

-Prince: Peace, ye fat-kidneyed rascal! what a brawling dost
+Prince: Peace, ye fat-kidneyed rascal! what a brawling dost thou keep!

-thou keep!

-Falstaff: Where's Poins, Hal?
+Falstaff: Where's Poins, Hal? *(as in distress)*

 Prince: He walked up to the top of the hill…yonder.
 I'll go seek him.

+[Exit PRINCE]
-Falstaff: I am accursed to rob in that thief's company: the            750

-rascal hath removed my horse, and tied him I know
+Falstaff: I am accursed to rob in that thief's company: the            750 rascal hath removed my horse, and tied him I know not where. (*Am I supposed to have a horse?*)

-not where.

-(Wait, was I supposed to have a horse?
-Where’s my horse.
-Oh, no horse?
-That’s right.
-Never mind.
-Anyway…)
+[POINS comes on camera]
+Poins: *(No I stole it, remember?)*

-If I travel but four foot by the squier

-further afoot, I shall break my wind.
-Well, I doubt

-not but to die a fair death for all this, if I
+Falstaff: Oh...
+If I travel but four foot by the squier further afoot, I shall break my wind.
+Well, I doubt not but to die a fair death for all this, if I

-'scape hanging for killing that rogue.
-I have           755

-forsworn his company hourly any time this two and

-twenty years, and yet I am bewitched with the

-rogue's company.
-If the rascal hath not given me

-medicines to make me love him, I'll be hanged; it

-could not be else: I have drunk medicines.
+'scape hanging for killing that rogue!
+I have           755 forsworn his company every hour any time this two and twenty years, and yet...
+I am bewitched with the rogue's company.
+If the rascal hath not given me medicines to make me love him, I'll be hanged; it could not be else: I have drunk medicines.
 Poins!
-760

-Hal! a plague upon you both!
-Bardolph!
-Peto!

-I'll starve ere I'll rob a foot further.
-An 'twere

-not as good a deed as drink, to turn true man and to

-leave these rogues, I am the veriest varlet that

-ever chewed with a tooth.
-Eight yards of uneven        765

-ground is threescore and ten miles afoot with me;
+760 I'll starve ere I'll rob a foot further. *(Speeds up)* An 'twere not as good a deed as drink, to turn true man and to leave these rogues, I am the veriest varlet that ever chewed with a tooth. *(Almost yelling)* Eight yards of uneven        765 ground is threescore and ten miles afoot with me;

-and the stony-hearted villains know it well enough:

-a plague upon it when thieves cannot be true one to another!
+and the stone-hearted villains know it well enough: a plague upon it when thieves cannot be true one to another!

-[They whistle]
+[PRINCE whistles (or maybe SFX)]

-Whew! (try several times to whistle properly)

-A plague upon you all!
-Give me my horse, you 770

-rogues; give me my horse, and be hanged!
+Falstaff: (big sigh) (try several times to whistle properly) A plague upon you all!
+Give me my horse, you 770 rogues; give me my horse, and be hanged!

-Prince: Peace, ye fat-guts! lie down; lay thine ear close

-to the ground and list if thou canst hear the tread
+Prince: Peace, ye fat-guts! lie down; lay thine ear close to the ground and list if thou canst hear the tread of travelers.

-of travelers.

 Falstaff: Have you any levers to lift me up again, being down?
-775

-'Sblood, I'll not bear mine own flesh so far afoot

-again for all the coin in thy father's exchequer.
+775 I'll not bear mine own flesh so far afoot again for all the coin in thy father's exchequer.
 What a plague mean ye to colt me thus?

 Prince: Thou liest; thou art not colted, thou art uncolted.

-Falstaff: I prithee, good Prince Hal, help me to my horse, 780

-good king's son.
+Falstaff: I prithee, good Prince Hal, help me to my horse, 780 good king's son.

 Prince: Out, ye rogue! shall I be your ostler?
-I’m flattered you think me

-So fit as to bear your weight.
+I’m flattered you think me So fit as to bear your weight.

-Falstaff: Go, hang thyself in thine own heir-apparent
+Falstaff: Go, hang thyself in thine own heir-apparent garters! *(Wow.... um (surprised by my intensity))*

-garters! (uh…ok) If I be ta'en, I'll peach for this.
-An I

-have not ballads made on you all and sung to filthy 785

-tunes, let a cup of sack be my poison: when a jest

-is so forward, and afoot too!
+If I be ta'en, I'll peach for this.
+An I'll have ballads made on you all and sung to filthy 785 tunes, let a cup of sack be my poison: when a jest is so forward, and afoot too!
 I hate it.

-Poins: Money of the king's coming down the hill; 'tis going

-to the king's exchequer.
+Poins: Money of the king's coming down the hill; 'tis going to the king's exchequer.

-Falstaff: You lie, ye rogue; 'tis going to the king's tavern.
+Falstaff: Thou liest! *(now fancifully)* 'tis going to the king's tavern.

 Prince: Sirs, you four shall front them in the narrow lane;

-Ned Poins and I will walk lower: if they 'escape 800

-from your encounter, then they light on us.
+Ned Poins and I will walk lower: if they 'escape 800 from your encounter, then they light on us.

 How many be there of them?